absyro/botstudio-hub/content/docs/bots/creating-bots.md

 2. Send the /newbot command and fill all required forms to create a bot.
 3. After creating a bot, [@BotFather](https://t.me/BotFather) will send you a message with your bot token.
 Use this token in Bot Studio's Telegram configuration.

+{{< callout context="caution" >}}
+When creating Telegram bots for a Telegram channel, the bot must have the capability to read events.
+For instance, it should be able to process message events and message contents to respond to messages or manage groups to perform tasks such as changing profile pictures.
+{{< /callout >}}

 ## Discord Bot

 1. Click on the "Create Bot" button on the sidebar of the dashboard page.